-ASSOCIATED STUDENTS OF THE UNIVERSITY OF HAWAII AT KCC - Student Government
+ASSOCIATED STUDENTS OF THE UNIVERSITY OF HAWAII AT KCC STUDENT GOVERNMENT (ASUH-KCC SG)

-The Associated Students of the University of Hawai'i at Kaua'i Community College Senate is the student government of KCC.
-ASUH-KCC is chartered by the University of Hawai'i Board of Regents and is sanctioned to allocate Student Activity Fee monies collected each semester.
-The ASUH-KCC Senate provides student representation on various campus committees, and is the recognized vehicle for students to voice their wishes.
-ASUH-KCC also provides and supports student activity programs for KCC students.
+ASUH-KCC SG is chartered by the University of Hawai'i Board of Regents and is sanctioned to allocate Student Activity Fee monies collected each semester.
+The ASUH-KCC SG Senate provides student representation on various campus committees, and is the recognized vehicle for students to voice their wishes.
+ASUH-KCC SG also provides and supports student activity programs for KCC students.